 Theatre/ Play –

+Using stories and text, music and dance to make short plays.
+Group activity makes a child stronger, helps in building confidence and develops personality.
 Apart from individual participation, we want the kids to learn how to work in groups.
-Everything in the world today promotes competition and emphasizes on the individual.
+The world today promotes competition and emphasizes on the individual.
 Much as we realize the significance of this, we also want our children to recognize the strength of togetherness and the joy that comes with it.
 During the workshop, our focus will not be on competition but rather on working and learning together, enjoying the process and being happy at others’ success as well as one’s own.
 These values seem to be getting lost in today’s time.
-If we want our future generations to have inner contentment and peace, then these are values we must instill in them at a young age.
+If future generations are to have inner contentment, then these values are best instilled at an early age.

 Importance of growing trees & plants –